 The L.A.
 Media Research Council was established by researchers at media companies to deal specifically with issues and challenges that may not receive enough attention in the overall marketing ecosystem, such as: measuring the value of video content and exploring viewers’ content discovery strategies.

-Additionally, the LA Media Research Council Community, sponsored by Conviva, offers a dynamic space for marketing and advertising professionals to engage with Council members and share research insights.
+Additionally, the LA Media Research Council Community, sponsored by Conviva, offers a dynamic space for marketing and advertising professionals to engage with Council Committee members and share research insights.

 Join the LA Media Research Council Community here.